vippsas/vipps-login-api/how-it-works/vipps-login-api-howitworks.md

 <!-- START_METADATA
 ---
-title: How it works in the browser
+title: How Vipps Login works in the browser
+sidebar_label: In the browser
 sidebar_position: 13
+description: How Vipps Login works in the browser.
+pagination_next: null
+pagination_prev: null
 ---
 END_METADATA -->

-# How it works in the browser
+# How Vipps Login works in the browser

 <!-- START_COMMENT -->